 The difference between a school and a university degree may seem obvious but take a moment to think about it.
 School is where you learn the basics.
 You learn your letters, numbers, colors, shapes, and common words.
 You learn simple assignments and fun games to play.
 And at the end of it all, you finish school and graduate.
 University, however, is something completely different.
 It is where you are encouraged to be independent, and the knowledge you picked up at school is applied in a new setting where you can think creatively about different problems.
 University is where you are expected to do independent research and solve problems using your own methodology.

-When students head off to university, they’re usually filled with excitement.
+Post that, when students head off to university, they’re usually filled with excitement.
 They’ve worked hard to get good grades in high school, made the all-important college list, and planned their future school in an institution that focuses on educating the younger generation.
 School teaches you how to learn, how to think critically, how to reason, how to communicate, and more.
 School prepares you for the rest of your life and, often, life as a professional career.
 But their enthusiasm may turn into trepidation at some point in their first year.

 School and university are two very different environments.
 In school, you can focus on learning—and off-hours, you can party.
 In university, you can focus on learning—and in off-hours, you will need to study.
 There’s a strict structured schedule in school, and a school end is in sight.
 In university, there’s more freedom, but you eventually graduate.
 School is a wonderful experience, but it is only the beginning.
 School and university are similar in some ways but very different.